 - bioelectrical impedance analysis

-None of these can give a 100-percent accurate reading, but the estimates are close enough to give a reasonable assessment.
+While none of these can give a completely accurate reading, the estimates can be close enough to offer a reasonable assessment.

-Anyone who is concerned about their weight, waist size, or body composition should speak to a doctor or nutritionist.
-They will be able to advise about suitable options.
+Anyone with concerns about their weight, waist size, or body composition should speak with a doctor about their individual health and how to manage any potential risk factors.